pdelteil/BugBountyReportTemplates/takeovers/AWS-ElasticBeanstalk.md

 ## Summary

-The subdomain `$DOMAIN` was pointing to an ElasticBean instance ($CNAME), but that endpoint was not registered.
+The subdomain `$DOMAIN` was pointing to an ElasticBean instance `$CNAME`, but that endpoint was not registered.
+To perform the takeover an attacker just need to create an enviroment pointing to `$CNAME`.

 ## Steps to reproduce

 Just go to $URL

-You'll see a default page.
+You'll see a blank page with the following comment:

+`  <!-- poc by pdelteil -->`

+Webarchived version: $URL

 ## Impact